CallaRudolph/pingpong/README.md

 * It returns any number in the count which is divisible by 5 with the word 'pong'.
   * Example Input: 5
   * Example Output: 'pong'
-* It returns an error if something other than a number is inputted.
-  * Example Input: $
-  * Example Output: 'Please enter a number'

 ## Setup/Installation Requirements